microtrain/bootcamp/06-CSS/03-Gulp.md

 /**
  * Create a list of tasks that can be ran manually
- * Running `gulp styles` fom the cli would execute the styles task */ gulp.task('build', build);
+ * Running `gulp build` fom the cli would execute the build task */ gulp.task('build', build);